oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     Should be the lookup source.
 Check the property panel on the right.
 If it is not correct then remove the links and link it again.

-    Make sure the lookup expression is:
+    The default lookup condition is blank.
+Copy the following expression into the lookup condition window.:
     **CUSTOMER\_CA.AGE between AGE\_GROUP.MIN\_AGE and AGE\_GROUP.MAX_AGE**

     Note that you can also optionally use the expression editor.